kofuk/SecureScreen/README.md

  e.g. your picture and contact

 ## Download
-This app is available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.chronoscoper.android.securescreen)
+This app is available on [Google Play Store](https://play.google.com/store/apps/details?id=com.chronoscoper.android.securescreen)

 ## Contribute
-You can contribute this app via the GitHub pull request.
+You can contribute this app via GitHub pull request.
 I appreciate both large PR such as feature or design change and tiny PR such as fixing typo.

 ## License